How to Install ImageMagick 7 on Ubuntu/Debian

 2. AppImage is also easy to use and requires less effort, while new updates require manually changing the AppImage file.

-3. Source files require an understanding of development tools and the application concept of compilation and building.
+3. Source files require an understanding of development tools and the concepts of compilation and building.
 For beginners, I suggest installing ImageMagick using the IMEI Script or AppImage.

 Method 1: Install ImageMagick 7 from a Shell Script

-Installing ImageMagick 7 on Linux can be a problem for beginners unaware of the process of compiling and building the application from the source file.
+Installing ImageMagick 7 on Linux can be a problem for beginners who are unaware of the process of compiling and building the application from the source file.

-For them, I strongly recommend installing ImageMagic 7 from the IMEI Script, which takes care of all the dependencies and supports standard formats (PNG, TIFF, etc).
+For them, I strongly recommend installing ImageMagick 7 from the IMEI Script, which takes care of all the dependencies and supports standard formats (PNG, TIFF, etc).

-It takes care of all this for you, provides additional support for HEIF/HEIC/HEIX, AVIF, and JPEG XL, and incrementally updates your local ImageMagick (if you have it installed) after the initial installation.
+You can get the additional support for HEIF/HEIC/HEIX, AVIF, and JPEG XL and incrementally update your local ImageMagick (if you have it installed) after the initial installation.

 $ git clone https://github.com/SoftCreatR/imei